Shinkei/foodReviewer/README.md

 2. Create a new `dev` branch.
 3. Plan, Code, commit, repeat!
 (We won't be looking at the time each task took, but we'd love to see your train of thought reflected in the development timeline through various commits).
 4. When finished, write clear instructions and an explanation for your solution.
-5. Create a Pull-Request to this repo.
+5. Create a Pull-Request to the `master` branch of this repo.
 6. After creating your pull request please send the link via email to our HR department in order for us to start the reviewing process.

 Tips on How to Tackle the test: